 Explanation: B is best because the current weakness is lack of learning, not lack of reporting.
 A adds documentation without learning.
 D may be premature.
 C accepts a repeating system problem.

-After this section, the book can move into PMO support with a clearer understanding of how people tools complement governance and delivery.
-When your practice misses come from trying to solve human problems with more reporting, use the free PMP 2026 practice preview on web and check whether the stronger answer improved understanding before applying control.
+After this section, move into PMO support with a clearer understanding of how people tools complement governance and delivery.
+When your misses come from trying to solve human problems with more reporting, use the PMP 2026 practice page on external practice and check whether the stronger answer improved understanding before applying control.